MarkLagodych/walc/README.md

 - Floating-point arithmetic.

-    Given the scope of the project, there is simply no point in implementing this.
+    Given the scope of the project, there is simply no point in implementing floats.

     To avoid as much compilation problems as possible, floats are stored as integers.
-    Reinterpreting conversions between floats and integers are replaced with nops and any other operations are replaced with traps.
+    Reinterpreting conversions between floats and integers are replaced with nops and all other operations are replaced with traps.
     This behavior might be useful when you use a standard function like `printf` that can use floats internally, but your program never invokes it with any float values.